-There’s much to enjoy on a Hunter Valley Wine and Food Indulgence, from cellar door tastings to long lunches and delicious dinners.
+There’s everything you could wish for on a Hunter Valley Wine and Food Indulgence weekend or short break, from cellar door tastings to long lunches and delicious dinners.
 Wednesday to Sunday are main opening days for many restaurants and bookings are recommended/essential for signature dining experiences.

 Arriving in the afternoon/early evening, plan to eat where you are staying or close by.
-Central in Pokolbin is Goldfish Bar & Kitchen a retro bar/meeting place with an extensive cocktail menu and food designed to share.
-Next door, Oishii is a Japanese/Thai restaurant (it works!), dine in or order takeaway.
+Redsalt Restaurant at Crowne Plaza Hunter Valley is open for dinner Thursday–Sunday.
+Goldfish Bar & Kitchen at Riche Estate is a retro bar/meeting place with an extensive cocktail menu and food designed to share, open seven days.
+Next door, Oishii is a Japanese/Thai restaurant –dine in or order takeaway.

 More Hunter Valley Itineraries

 Planning your time around a long lunch?
-Try Baume at the Bean Ean Complex, McDondald’s Road or Bistro Molines (bookings essential!) on Mount View Road for delightful French food in a wonderful setting on a hillside with views across the vineyards.
-Locals love to celebrate significant anniversaries and birthdays here.
+Try Baume at the Ben Ean Complex, McDonald’s Road or Bistro Molines (booking ahead essential!) on Mount View Road for delightful French food in a wonderful hillside setting.
+Locals love it so much they celebrate significant anniversaries and birthdays here.

-This road is worth travelling just for the views – from Pokolbin follow McDonalds Road, stopping at the Small Winemakers Centre, then turn right following de Beyers Road to the Audrey Wilkinson Vineyard, a super-historic brand and one of the Hunter’s best vantage points.
+This road is worth travelling just for the views so from Pokolbin follow McDonalds Road, stopping at the Small Winemakers Centre.
+Next, turn right following de Beyers Road to the Audrey Wilkinson Vineyard, one of the Hunter’s best vantage points.
 Back on McDonalds Road, Brokenwood make some of the best Hunter wines.

-Broke-Fordwich has many cellar doors to discover such as Whispering Creek.
+Broke-Fordwich has many cellar doors to discover such as Whispering Brook.
 In the mood for a meandering drive, loop back through Wollombi, visiting the biodynamic Krinklewood vineyard on the way.

 Wollombi has its own vineyard trail including pretty Undercliff (wonderful birdlife wine labels by super-talented Janet Luxton).
-Noyce Brothers cellar door (run by the family of film director Phillip Noyce) is at Gray’s Inn between Café Panino (Bruno’s as it is known) and the photogenic Wollombi General Store.
+Noyce Brothers cellar door (run by the family of film director Phillip Noyce) at Grays Inn between Panino Caffe Restaurant and the photogenic Wollombi General Store.